tock/tock/doc/Getting_Started.md

 If you want to upload code through a [JLink JTAG debugger](https://www.segger.com/j-link-edu.html) (available on [Digikey](https://www.digikey.com/product-detail/en/segger-microcontroller-systems/8.08.90-J-LINK-EDU/899-1008-ND/2263130) ), you should install JLinkExe.
+We require a version greater than or equal to `5.0`.

 It is available [here](https://www.segger.com/downloads/jlink).
 You want to the "J-Link Software and Documentation Pack".
 There are various packages available